olajutemot/Learn-JS-algorithms/4. Basic Algorithm Scripting/README.md

 Begin inserting elements at index n of the second array.
 Return the resulting array.
 The input arrays should remain the same after the function runs.
 ---SOLUTION 9 (in regex.js file )

+------Example on Falsy Bouncer------
+Remove all falsy values from an array.
+Return a new array; do not mutate the original array.
+Falsy values in JavaScript are false, null, 0, "", undefined, and NaN.
+Hint: Try converting each value to a Boolean.
+---SOLUTION 10 (in regex.js file )